 Bourke Water Tower Art, Australian Silo Art Trail

-Photo by: Kerrie Wall
+Photo by: Shane Gerrish

 Bourke Water Tower Art - New South Wales